AppGharage/Epay-Support/docs/developers/README.md

 ## Overview
 Epay serves as a webhook-driven checkout-as-a-service.
-With our webhook driven platform, you get notified you via your webhook URL or endpoint whenever a new payment comes through in real time and you only need to worry about how to respond when a payment is successful or not.
+With our webhook driven platform, you get notified via your webhook URL or endpoint whenever a new payment comes through in real time and you only need to worry about how to respond when a payment is successful or not.

 ::: tip WHAT IS A WEBHOOK?
 A webhook (also called a web callback or HTTP push API) is a way for an app to provide other applications with real-time information.
 :::

-Before you can recieve webhook notifications, you need to register a webhook url under your navigation's tab on your Epay dashboard.
+Before you can recieve webhook notifications, you need to register a webhook url under your settings navigation's tab on your Epay dashboard.
 When an event such as a successful payment or a failed payment occurs, you are notified via your webhook URL.

 ::: warning IMPORTANT
 Epay's webhook notifications are sent via HTTP POST request, to your specified webhook URL.